-The Canadian racing driver Lance Stroll is one of the most perspective young drivers in the world.
-He currently competes with Williams in the Formula One World Championship.
+The Canadian racing driver Lance Stroll has been considered as one of the most perspective young drivers in the world, which enabled him to progress directly from Formula 3 to Formula 1.

 Driving go-karts since the age 10